 As it turns out, even dogs have to deal pimples and zits.
-Alternately known as puppy dermatitis or muzzle folliculitis, canine acne appears mainly on the lips, muzzle, and chin, though it can occasionally appear around the belly and genitals.
+Alternately known as puppy dermatitis, muzzle folliculitis, or sebaceous cysts, canine acne appears mainly on the lips, muzzle, and chin, though it can occasionally appear around the belly and genitals.
 Canine acne only affects puppies and young adult dogs and is most frequently seen in large, short-haired breeds.

 There’s no known cause for canine acne, but it’s similar to acne in teenage humans.
 The pimples start as hard, raised bumps that appear purple or red, while blackheads can crop up in areas with hair follicles.
 Bacteria then gets into these plugged up pores, creating whiteheads, which are pimples filled with oil and dead skin cells.

 Mild acne generally is not uncomfortable or even noticeable, but severe acne can potentially cause pain.
 The greater danger of canine acne is that your dog may scratch at the pimples, potentially opening them up and increasing the risk of a secondary bacterial infection.

 Along with the actual acne, you may notice:

 - Inflammation of the hair follicles leading to redness and swelling

 - Furunculosis, which are sometimes referred to as boils, appear as deep, inflamed lesions in the skin and subcutaneous tissues (often a sign of secondary infection)